 The Plan will be developed with the assistance of a consultant with experience and expertise in helping communities plan for and achieve their parks and open space goals.
 The consultant will be selected through an RFP process.
-The PRC is being asked to review the scope and provide feedback prior to staff presenting it to the City Council later this month.
+The proposed scope of work below was presented to the PRC on September 14, 2022.
+The comments received from the PRC will be included in staff's presentation to Council on this item.
+Council is being asked to review the scope and provide feedback for staff to incorporate into the final scope of work to be included in the RFP.